Agenda

 Vice Chair: Jaime Castillo, Corporate Safety Director at Mountain States Constructors Inc

-The Department of Defense (DoD) Subcommittee maintains a working relationship with the U.S. Army Corps of Engineers (USACE), Naval Facilities Engineering Command (NAVFAC) and U.S. Air Force (USAF) as it pertains to Construction Occupational Safety and Health issues.
+This session is brought to you by the AGC Department of Defense (DoD) Subcommittee, which maintains a working relationship with the U.S. Army Corps of Engineers (USACE), Naval Facilities Engineering Command (NAVFAC) and U.S. Air Force (USAF) as it pertains to Construction Occupational Safety and Health issues.
 The DoD Subcommittee provides DoD entities with a partnership that can be used as a sounding board and one that represents the AGC DoD Contractor members.
 Services include, but are not limited to, reviewing safety and health proposed regulations, forms, policies and programs that affect the AGC Membership.
 The DoD Subcommittee also provides subcommittee members with continuing education related to construction occupational safety and health on DoD construction projects.
 Interpretations, variances, and accident trends are all considered topics of discussion.

 Chair: Kevin Moorhead, Safety Director, The Korte Company

-The Open Forum sessions provide an opportunity for open discussion on current issues, trends and practices.
+The Open Forum session provides an opportunity for open discussion on current issues, trends and best practices.

 5:30 PM – 6:30 PM